luizpvas/functuts/priv/tutorials/en/01-how-to-set-up-elm-in-a-phoenix-project.md

 Okay, I created it.
 Now read that link!
 ```

 We should now see `elm.json` in the assets directory.
-Let's edit the source directory in this file so we can have a top-level "elm" directory with our Elm code.
+Let's edit the source directory in this file, so we can have a top-level "elm" directory with our Elm code.

 ```json
 // Replace the following line in elm.json...